ccnmtl/compiled3/content/articles/getting-started-with-cypress.md

 bookendanimal: "cat"
 ---
 Testing is a key pillar of writing reliable software.
-When we build Django apps at the CTL, the testing story is pretty clear - its focused on unit testing.
+When we build Django apps at the CTL, the testing story is pretty clear - it's focused on unit testing.
 But what about other kinds of sites, like Hugo sites or React apps?
-Work on a [recent project](https://ohcoe.ctl.columbia.edu) led me to try the Cypress testing framework, and I was happy that I did.
+Our work on a [recent project](https://ohcoe.ctl.columbia.edu) led me to try the Cypress testing framework, and I was happy that I did.

 ## Why Cypress?
-Cypress is essentially the Chrome browser married with a Javascript testing framework.
+[Cypress](https://cypress.io) is the Chrome browser married with a Javascript testing framework.
 Typically, integration testing is driven by an external tool that manipulates the application and the browser.
 Consider Selenium testing - particularly how it interacts with the browser through an API, but isn't really aware of the state the browser is in.
 Race conditions are all too common with these frameworks because sometimes the browser hasn't finished doing what the test driver requested before moving on to the next stop.
-These bugs create confusion because its not clear if the application or the test is broken, and tests become peppered with calls to "wait()", which never work consistently.
+These bugs create confusion because it's not clear if the application or the test is broken, and tests become peppered with calls to "wait()", which never work consistently.

 Cypress is different because it is the browser as well as the test driver.
 It